dolopodog/StratAssist/README.md

 * Game number, type, and identifier
 * Board seed, and tile counts
-* Competitor usernames, hero choices, and loadout
+* Competitor usernames, hero choices, and loadout (In turn order)
 * Winning player, hero, and condition

 Finally, StratAssist will calculate and display local game statistics.
 These include the win rate and number of games played, won, lost, or dropped.